 - 1/4 teaspoon pepper

-- Optional: small pieces of meats like ham or bacon (again, here's a great place to find healthy meat online if you don't have a good local source), finely chopped green onions, regular onions cut small and caramelized (brown them in a pan with butter until golden), other veggies chopped into small pieces like broccoli, asparagus, spinach, etc. (What ideas did I forget?)
+- Optional: small pieces of meats like ham or bacon again, here's a great place to find healthy meat online if you don't have a good local source, finely chopped green onions, regular onions cut small and caramelized (brown them in a pan with butter until golden), other veggies chopped into small pieces like broccoli, asparagus, spinach, etc. (What options did I forget?)

 Sick of planning meals and answering the question, “What am I going to feed these people?”
 No matter what kind of eater you are… Check out these affordable interactive easy-to-use meal plans where the work is done for you!
 Also read over my review to see what I thought of it.

 Oh I love Panera’s egg souffle’s but don’t eat them often.
 I will enjoy making these